cvmfs/docker-graphdriver/daemon/README.md

 make sure that all the images are up to date.

-## add-desiderata workflow
+## add-wish workflow

-This section will go into the detail of what happens when you try to add a desiderata.
+This section will go into the detail of what happens when we try to add a wish.

 The very first step is the parse of both the input and output image, if any of those parse fails the whole command fails and we immediately return an error.

-Then we check if the desiderata we are trying to add is already in the database, if it is we are not going to add it again and we simply return an error.
+Then we check if the wish we are trying to add is already in the database, if it is we are not going to add it again and we simply return an error.

 The next step is trying to download the input image manifest, if we are not able to access the input manifest we return an error.

-Finally if every check completed successfully we add the desiderata to the internal database.
+Finally if every check completed successfully we add the wish to the internal database.

 ## convert workflow